3gstudent/Homework-of-C-Language/README.md

 Use the HTTP Server API to perform server-side tasks.

-This is a PoC that implements remote control through the browser.
+This is a POC that implements remote control through the browser.

 Reference: